 Fresh indoor air tends to disappear during the winter season.
-This is because the windows are usually closed because of the lower temperature outside.
+The windows are usually closed because of the lower temperature outside.
 Ironically, homeowners tend to worry about the unhealthy outdoors when the air indoors is almost worse for them.
 They also primarily focus on keeping their home at a comfortable temperature instead of keeping their indoor air quality fresh and clean.

 How Winter Weather Contributes To Indoor Air Quality Problems

-When the temperatures become lower, homeowners are more cognizant of all the air leaks around their home.
-They tightly seal any cracks in insulation that could allow drafts into the home.
-Drafts are usually around windows, doors, rim joists, and where pipes and wires enter the house.
-As a result, the home seals off from any fresh air and increase the concentrations of both pollutants and allergens in the home.
-Improving insulation around the home increases comfort and lower heating bills.
-But, the downside is a decreased indoor air quality.
-If the contaminants are trapped in your home, they gather and multiply quickly.
-Trapping air will lead to unhealthy conditions especially if you have a weak immune system.
+As temperatures drop, homeowners become more aware of air leaks around their homes.
+They tightly seal cracks in the insulation that allow drafts into the house.
+Drafts are usually found around windows, doors, joists, and where pipes and wires enter your home.
+As a result, the apartment blocks all fresh air, increasing the concentration of pollutants and allergens within the apartment.
+Better insulation around the house increases comfort and reduces heating costs.
+The downside, however, is that it reduces indoor air quality.
+Once contaminants are trapped inside your home, they accumulate and multiply rapidly.
+Trapped air creates an unhealthy conditions, especially if your immune system is weak.

 Combustion Gases and Smoke

-Oil, gas, cigarette smoke, coal, kerosene, wood, and any other combustion sources can lead to indoor air pollution Appliances such as wood-burning stoves, water heaters, fireplaces, dryers, and stoves that use any of these fuels can lead to indoor air pollution and other residential contaminants.
+Oil, gas, cigarette smoke, coal, kerosene, wood, and all other combustion sources can lead to indoor air pollution.
+While wood stoves, water heaters, fireplaces, dryers, and furnaces that use these fuels Such devices can lead to indoor air pollution.
+Indoor air pollution and other residential pollutants.

 Dirt and Dust